School Board Elections - Frequently Asked Questions (FAQs)

 Yes.
 A person may be an employee of another district or an area education agency and serve on their local school board.

-The organizational meeting is to be held after the first regular meeting following the canvass of votes.
+A: The organizational meeting is to be held on or before the first regular meeting following the final canvass of votes.
 Check with your school district for a local meeting schedule.

 Q: I’m newly elected and can’t make it to the organizational meeting—is there another way to take the oath of office?

 A: Yes—before the organizational meeting or long distance.
 Iowa Code states that a newly elected board member must take the oath of office at or before the organizational meeting.
 So, the board member can be sworn in anytime between the canvass of votes and the end of the organizational meeting, date to be determined by your local school district.
 If the newly elected board member cannot be sworn in by the end of the organizational meeting, a vacancy is created.
 If you cannot take the oath of office at or before the organization meeting and need to be sworn in long distance, contact IASB or your board secretary to work through the provisions.

 Q: While campaigning, I promised my neighbor that I would make it a priority to build a new football field.
 If elected, will I be able to follow through on this campaign promise?